Atomic battery: Electrostatic conversion

 Energy can be extracted from emitted charged particles when their charge builds up in a conductor, thus creating an electrostatic potential.
-Without a dissipation mode the voltage can increase up to the energy of the radiated particles, which may range from several kilovolts (for beta radiation) up to megavolts (alpha radiation).
-The built up electrostatic energy can be turned into usable electricity in one of the following ways.
+Without a dissipation mode, the voltage can increase up to the energy of the radiated particles, which may range from several kilovolts (for beta radiation) up to megavolts (alpha radiation).
+The built up electrostatic energy can be turned into usable electricity in one of the following ways:

 Direct-charging generator

 A direct-charging generator consists of a capacitor charged by the current of charged particles from a radioactive layer deposited on one of the electrodes.
 Spacing can be either vacuum or dielectric.
-Negatively charged beta particles or positively charged alpha particles, positrons or fission fragments may be utilized.
-Although this form of nuclear-electric generator dates back to 1913, few applications have been found in the past for the extremely low currents and inconveniently high voltages provided by direct-charging generators.
-Oscillator/transformer systems are employed to reduce the voltages, then rectifiers are used to transform the AC power back to direct current.
+Negatively charged beta particles, positively charged alpha particles, positrons, or fission fragments may be utilized.
+Although this form of nuclear-electric generator dates back to 1913, few applications have been found for the extremely low currents and inconveniently high voltages provided by direct-charging generators.
+Oscillator–transformer systems are employed to reduce the voltages, and then rectifiers transform the AC power back to direct current.

 English physicist H. G. J. Moseley constructed the first of these.
-Moseley's apparatus consisted of a glass globe silvered on the inside with a radium emitter mounted on the tip of a wire at the center.
-The charged particles from the radium created a flow of electricity as they moved quickly from the radium to the inside surface of the sphere.
+Moseley's apparatus consisted of a glass globe silvered on the inside, with a radium emitter mounted on the tip of a wire at the center.
+The charged alpha particles from the radium created a flow of electricity as they moved quickly from the radium to the inside surface of the sphere.
 As late as 1945 the Moseley model guided other efforts to build experimental batteries generating electricity from the emissions of radioactive elements.

 Electromechanical conversion

-Electromechanical atomic batteries use the buildup of charge between two plates to pull one bendable plate towards the other, until the two plates touch, discharge, equalizing the electrostatic buildup, and spring back.
+Electromechanical atomic batteries use the buildup of charge between two plates to pull one bendable plate toward the other, until the two plates touch, discharge, equalizing the electrostatic buildup, and spring back.
 The mechanical motion produced can be used to produce electricity through flexing of a piezoelectric material or through a linear generator.
 Milliwatts of power are produced in pulses depending on the charge rate, in some cases multiple times per second (35 Hz).

 Radiovoltaic conversion

-A radiovoltaic (RV) device converts the energy of ionizing radiation directly into electricity using a semiconductor junction, similar to the conversion of photons into electricity in a photovoltaic cell.
-Depending on the type of radiation targeted, these devices are called alphavoltaic (AV, αV), betavoltaic (BV, βV) and/or gammavoltaic (GV, γV).
+A "radiovoltaic" (RV) device converts the energy of ionizing radiation directly into electricity using a semiconductor junction, similar to the conversion of photons into electricity in a photovoltaic cell.
+Depending on the type of radiation targeted, these devices are called "alphavoltaic" (AV, αV), "betavoltaic" (BV, βV), or "gammavoltaic" (GV, γV).
 Betavoltaics have traditionally received the most attention since (low-energy) beta emitters cause the least amount of radiative damage, thus allowing a longer operating life and less shielding.
 Interest in alphavoltaic and (more recently) gammavoltaic devices is driven by their potential higher efficiency.